mahirmahboob/project/README.md

 In this project, we have more features.
 We have a blog where users can post comments.
 Moreover, each user can signup for an account.
 Each user can have a personalized dashboard.
 They can add/remove books to/from their bookshelf.
 In addition, we have a history table where users can view what books they have already read.

-M group members and I wanted our project to have visual effects to have great usage satisfaction from the user.
+My group members and I wanted our project to have visual effects to have great usage satisfaction from the user.

 I will show the steps to download this project so that you can see the details of our projects Here are the steps.